Big Pigeon - Pottawattamie County, Iowa

 The Advance Across Germany, 23 March - 8 May 1945

-Although the general ETO movement was to the east, Allied forces fanned out after crossing the Rhine.
+Although the general ETO movement was to the east, the western Allies fanned out after crossing the Rhine.

 • In the north, Montgomery's 21st Army Group moved north and northeast, into the eastern Netherlands and across the lower areas of the North German Plain.